Basic Information about the Program

 Some doctoral workshops are intended for doctoral students to acquire general competencies and the generic and transversal skills necessary for doctoral research, writing, and dissemination in publications and at conferences.
 Training for doctoral candidates is organised to enhance specific skills required for successfully completing their study obligations.

-- Workshop Program “Who is Q?
+- Workshop “Who is Q?
 The Unique and Permanent Identifier for Researchers – ORCID” 2023

-- Workshop Program “Who is Q?
+- Workshop “Who is Q?
 Open Access to Scientific Information” 2022

-- Workshop Program “Writing a Scientific Paper in English” 2019
+- Workshop “Writing a Scientific Paper in English” 2019

 - In accordance with Article 62(7) of the Higher Education and Scientific Activity Act (NN 119/22), the Faculty of Law makes publicly available the doctoral thesis of Karla Kotulovski titled “Non-standard Forms of Work in the Republic of Croatia: The Risk of Precariousness”.
 The doctoral thesis can be accessed by selecting this link.